Gerbing XRS-12 Heated Gloves ReviewRRP £159.98

 Who cares about heated grips when you can hide all your wiring inside these cool looking bars I thought!
 I reminded myself about forgoing the heated grips the first time I was out on a fresh, clear Sunday morning well into the Autumn.

-Still wearing my Shima Caliber vintage gloves it soon became apparent that these were definitely Summer gloves.
+Still wearing my Shima Caliber vintage gloves it soon became apparent that these were definitely Summer only gloves.

 GOING FOR GERBING HEATED GLOVES